Skip to main content

 Environment variables

 A small number of environment variables influence how Stalwart starts.
-None of them are required for a normal installation; they exist for recovery, diagnostics, and clustering.
+None of them are required for a normal installation; they exist for recovery, diagnostics, public URL composition, and clustering.

 Recovery and bootstrap